lexicalbit/set-as-a-service/README.md

 # Set-as-a-Service REST API sample application

-This is a bare-bones example of a REST API that implements the 'set' datatructure without using built-in hashmaps or sets
+This is a bare-bones example of a REST API that implements the 'set' datatructure without using built-in hashmaps or sets.

 The entire application is contained within the `main.py` file, and the only requirement is Python 3.